-Senior wide receiver Kentrell White committed on July 4 to play DI college football at Auburn University, under Head Coach Hugh Freeze.
+Senior wide receiver Kentrell White has committed to play DI college football at Auburn University under head coach Hugh Freeze.

 “I felt like it was the best choice, the best suited to me, out of all the schools I talked to,” White said.